Sean Downs

-Sean Downs (born February 6 1967) is an American former professional darts player who played in Professional Darts Corporation (PDC) events.
+Sean Downs (born February 6, 1967) is an American former professional darts player who has played in the Professional Darts Corporation (PDC) events.

 Career

-Originally from Oregon, Downs first competed in the BDO World Darts Championship in 1993, where he lost 3-0 to Albert Anstey.
+Originally from Eugene, Oregon, Downs first competed in the BDO World Darts Championship in 1993, where he lost 3-0 to Albert Anstey of Canada.

 After switching to the PDC, he was brought in to make up the numbers in the inaugural 1994 WDC World Darts Championship, and lost both his group matches to Eric Bristow and Rod Harrington.
 In the following three years, he would win one game and lose one game each year, never getting out of the group stages.
 He did make the 1996 World Matchplay quarter-finals after beating Keith Deller and Cliff Lazarenko, before losing to eventual champion Peter Evison.

 Downs quit the PDC in 2018.